jeremiah-c-leary/vhdl-style-guide/docs/process_rules.rst

 process_017
 ###########

-This rule checks the process label is uppercase.
+This rule checks the process label has proper case.

+..
+NOTE:: The default is uppercase.

 **Violation**